dhlarrotar/seismic-monitor/readme.md

 ## 🤝 Contribution

-This tool is a personal experiment built for fun and learning.
-While it is a single-file project, I welcome any suggestions or bug reports!
+This tool is a personal experiment built for fun and learning

 * **Found a bug?** Please open an issue.
 * **Have a suggestion?** Feel free to reach out directly.

----
-*Created by **Daniel Larrota R.** – [Portfolio](https://dlarrotar.netlify.app/)*